Commissioner for Human Rights (Poland): The ombudsman election and status conflict 2020-2021

-In September 2020, the term of office of the incumberent ombudsman (Adam Bodnar) was supposed to expire, but the Sejm and the Senate had not agreed on a successor.
+In September 2020, the term of office of the incumbent ombudsman (Adam Bodnar) was supposed to expire, but the Sejm and the Senate had not agreed on a successor.
 This was an unforeseen complication.
 The Polish law did not provide for an interim office in case the term.
 The incumbent Ombudsman thus remained in office, awaiting the appointment of a new one.

 However, for five months, the two parliament chambers did not succeed to agree on a successor, in spite of several tries.
 Twice the Sejm (where the parties in government were in majority) voted down the opposition candidate, the lawyer Zuzanna Rudzińska-Bluszcz.
 Once the Sejm appointed the government's candidate, Deputy Foreign Minister Piotr Wawrzyk, who however was not confirmed by the Senate (where the opposition parties were in majority).

 On 15 April 2021 the Polish Constitutional Tribunal which has been controlled by the governing Law and Justice party almost since it took power in 2015, decided that Bodnar could stay in office as a temporary Ombudsman until a new one was elected, but only for a short time, and that he anyhow must vacate the office after at most three further months.
 The same day, the Sejm appointed government candidate Bartłomiej Wróblewski as new ombudsman, to be considered for approval by the Senate (with 240 MPs voting "for", 201 "against", and 11 abstaining).